Vran-n/uBlock-List/README.md

 3. Choose the filter you want to use
 4. Click the "Raw" button to your right
    - ![Screenshot 2025-04-11 110617](https://github.com/user-attachments/assets/ffb78816-ab81-4530-bfa3-cdc26a9d9818)
-5. Copy the address in the address bar
+5. Copy the entire address in the address bar
    - ![Screenshot 2025-04-11 111254](https://github.com/user-attachments/assets/57660810-70c5-4bf9-a9d4-f1c19b59ffb3)
 6. Go to your uBlockOrigin settings
 7. Go to your filter lists